 6.8.
-Flexible Reporting Fidelity is Important
+Flexible Results Fidelity is Important

-After data collection and evaluation is complete, the results of the evaluation must be shared, often with multiple parties, and in multiple ways.
-It is important to provide a reasonable amount of flexibility with respect to what levels of fidelity are allowed with results.
-While OVAL did try to achieve a reasonable amount of flexibility with reporting fidelity, challenges still exist.
+After data collection and evaluation is complete, evaluation results must be shared, often with multiple parties, and in multiple ways.
+It is important to provide a reasonable amount of flexibility with respect to what levels of fidelity are allowed with evaluation results.
+While OVAL did try to achieve a reasonable amount of flexibility with evaluation results fidelity, challenges still exist.